-The cranial nerves are located around your cavernous sinuses.
-They are responsible for controlling your eye movements.
-They also experience sensation in parts of your face and head.
-A fistula can raise the pressure in the cavernous sinus.
-This may compress the nerves and damage their function.
-The increased pressure can also affect the veins that drain your eye.
+A fistula can raise the pressure in your cavernous sinuses, which may compress the cranial nerves located around the cavernous sinuses.
+This compression may damage the nerve function, which is to control your eye movements.
+These cranial nerves also allow you to experience sensation in parts of your face and head.
+The increased pressure caused by the fistula can also affect the veins that drain your eye.
 This can cause symptoms such as eye swelling and abnormal vision.

-CCF may be classed as direct or indirect.
+CCF may be classified as direct or indirect.

-Direct CCF is a connection between part of your internal carotid artery and the veins inside your cavernous sinus.
+Direct CCFs form between part of your internal carotid artery and the veins inside your cavernous sinus.
 In this type of fistula, there is usually a high blood flow rate.
 This type is most common.

-Indirect CCF form between the cavernous sinus veins and branches of the carotid artery in the membranes that enclose the brain.
-The rate of blood flow in these fistulas is usually slow.
+Indirect CCFs form between the cavernous sinus veins and branches of the carotid artery in the membranes that enclose your brain.
+The rate of blood flow in these fistulas is usually low.

-Indirect carotid-cavernous sinus fistulas tend to cause fewer, less serious symptoms.
+Indirect CCFs tend to cause fewer, less serious symptoms.
 This is because of their relatively low rate of blood flow.
-Direct fistulas usually require more urgent attention.
+Direct CCFs usually require more urgent attention.
 For both types, symptoms may include:

 - a bulging eye, which may pulsate